woodxiang/supreium-headless-gl/README.md

 ### How are `<image>` and `<video>` elements implemented?

 They aren't for now.
-If you want to upload data to a texture, you will need to unpack the pixels into a `Uint8Array` and stick on the GPU yourself.
+If you want to upload data to a texture, you will need to unpack the pixels into a `Uint8Array` and feed it into `texImage2D`.

 ### What extensions are supported?

-None at the moment
+See https://github.com/stackgl/headless-gl/issues/5 for current status.

 ### How is the development environment set up?

-1. Clone this repo
+1. Clone this repo: `git clone git@github.com:stackgl/headless-gl.git`
+1. Switch to the headless gl directory: `cd headless-gl`
+1. Initialize the angle submodule: `git submodule init`
-1. Init the ANGLE git submodule
+1. Update the angle submodule: `git submodule update`
-1. Run `npm install`
+1. Install npm dependencies: `npm install`
-1. To do a partial rebuild, `cd` into the build directory and run `make`
-1. To do a full rebuild, run `npm build`
+1. Run node-gyp to generate build scripts: `npm run build`

+Once this is done, you should be good to go!
+A few more things

-1. To run all the test cases, run `npm test`
+* To run the test cases, use the command `npm test`, or execute specific by just running it using node.
+* On a Unix-like platform, you can do incremental rebuilds by going into the `build/` directory and running `make`

 This should work on most environments, but hasn't been tested thoroughly with windows.